What is a POST fellowship?

 Can I get additional financial aid?

 Some schemes can set aside funding for childcare costs, or to assist with other caring duties.
-If you require additional funding please get in touch with the funder of the scheme you are interested in applying to.
+If you require additional funding, please contact the funder of the scheme you are interested in applying to.

 Will my travel expenses be covered?

-POST will cover your travel expenses if they are business related and your supervisor has formally agreed to.
-If you have relocated, you should expect to budget your commuting costs out of your fellowship funding.
-If you haven’t relocated but are instead commuting from a different city you should check directly with your funder.
+POST will cover your travel expenses to conferences and other meetings if they are business related and your supervisor has formally agreed to them.
+Your commuting costs to and from Westminster are funded from your fellowship funding and you should budget accordingly.

 Can I apply for a POST fellowship more than once?

 Yes.
-You can apply for the same scheme again in the following round of applications, if you were not successful the first time and if you still meet the criteria.
-You can also apply to multiple schemes within the same academic year, as long as you meet each scheme’s criteria.
+You can apply for the same scheme again in the following round of applications if you were not successful the first time and if you still meet the criteria.
+You can also apply to multiple schemes within the same academic year, if you meet each scheme’s criteria.

 What is security vetting?

-Parliament requires everyone working in parliament to pass Her Majesty’s Government Baseline Personnel Security Standard (BPSS) pre-employment checks and a Counter-Terrorist Check.
+Parliament requires everyone working in Parliament to pass Baseline Personnel Security Standard (BPSS) pre-employment checks and a Counter-Terrorist Check.
 This will be arranged following a successful application.
 Fellowships are conditional on obtaining security clearance.

 Do I need to be a UK citizen?